-- 2 tsp. maple syrup
+- 2 teaspoons maple syrup

-- 1 medium red onion, diced (about 1 cup)
+- 1 medium red onion - diced (about 1 cup)

-- 1 stalk diced celery, diced small
+- 1 medium celery stalk - diced small

-- 1 red bell pepper, diced small
+- 1 medium red bell pepper - diced small

-- Add the curry powder, garam masala, turmeric and cayenne pepper and toss the spices with the chickpeas.
+- Add the curry powder, garam masala, turmeric, and cayenne pepper, and toss the spices with the chickpeas.